Utterly charming hand-built log cabin with hot tub, hidden away in the woods by a trout river.

 If you're the owner of this place you can sign up for a 'Featured Owner' account so that you can add your own text, images and more...Owner Sign Up

-The mezzanine floor has 2 double beds, back to back, and bed linen, bath robes and towels are provided.
+The mezzanine floor has 2 double beds, and bed linen, bath robes and towels are provided.

 Find a bed in a place to sleep near you

-From £150 to £210 per night for up to 4 people (prices can vary on special holidays including Christmas).
-Romantic breaks at a 2 night minimum stay.
+From £150 to £210 per night for up to 4 people (prices vary at holidays including Christmas).
+Romantic breaks are a 2-night minimum stay.